leon2968/Leetcode-HarckerRank-Practice/README.md

 08/24/2022 https://leetcode.com/problems/minimum-size-subarray-sum/ (Solved using variable sliding window technique)

 08/24/2022 https://leetcode.com/problems/minimum-deletions-to-make-character-frequencies-unique/ (Tried with a mathematical appraoch, turned out it is Greedy)

+08/25/2022 https://leetcode.com/problems/maximum-swap/ (Thought of using List<Map.Entry<Integer,Integer>> but searched for easier int[] dynamic programming hint)

+08/25/2022 https://leetcode.com/problems/longest-palindromic-substring/ (Need to review it, can be solved using both Dynamic programming and two pointers)